theecanmole/NZ-Steel-emissions-units/Readme.md

 ### New Zealand Steel Limited free industrial allocation of emissions units 2010 to 2020

-Every year since the [New Zealand Emissions Trading Scheme](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/) began, [New Zealand Steel Limited](https://en.wikipedia.org/wiki/New_Zealand_Steel) has received more emissions units under the Emissions Trading Scheme [Industrial Allocation](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/) rules then it has had to surrender to the Government for it's emissions.
+Every year since the [New Zealand Emissions Trading Scheme](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/) began, [New Zealand Steel Limited](https://en.wikipedia.org/wiki/New_Zealand_Steel) has received more emissions units under the Emissions Trading Scheme [Industrial Allocation](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/industrial-allocations/) rules then it has had to [surrender](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/participating-in-the-ets/surrendering-units/) to the Government for it's emissions.

 Should the emissions trading scheme result in New Zealand Steel accumulating a stockpile of emissions units?
 In a sensibly designed emissions trading scheme, shouldn't the net 'flow' of emissions units be from the emitter, New Zealand Steel, to the Government?
 And not from the Government to the emitter?

-Here is a graph of the greenhouse gas emissions of the New Zealand steel sector from the Greenhouse Gas Inventory.
+Here is a graph of the greenhouse gas emissions of the New Zealand steel sector from the [Greenhouse Gas Inventory](https://environment.govt.nz/publications/new-zealands-greenhouse-gas-inventory-1990-2020/).
 The emissions do not vary much over time.
 I assume that is because production in the steel smelter is also consistent from year to year.

 ![](NZsteel-Allocation-GHGs-line-2010-2020-720by540v1.svg)

 I know these emissions are from the New Zealand Steel Limited's steel smelting plant in Glenbrook as I looked up New Zealand Steel's actual 2020 emissions in the EPA report ["ETS Participant Emissions"](https://www.epa.govt.nz/industry-areas/emissions-trading-scheme/ets-reports/emissions-returns/) October 2021.
 New Zealand Steel's reported emissions are (steel 54,431 + stationary energy 762,038 + coal purchase 736,875 equals) 1,553,344 tonnes.

-I have marked that data point with a purple circle.
-The [2020 Greenhouse Gas Inventory](https://environment.govt.nz/publications/new-zealands-greenhouse-gas-inventory-1990-2020/) steel emissions are 1,578,554; the green circle.
+I have marked that data point with a purple point.
+The [2020 Greenhouse Gas Inventory](https://environment.govt.nz/publications/new-zealands-greenhouse-gas-inventory-1990-2020/) steel emissions are 1,578,554; the green point.
 The purple and green data points overlap on the graph.
 So I think it's reasonable to use the GHG Inventory steel industry emissions as an estimate of New Zealand Steel's actual emissions from 1990 to 2020.

 In October 2022, the Environmental Protection Authority published ["ETS Participant Emissions"](https://www.epa.govt.nz/assets/Uploads/Documents/Emissions-Trading-Scheme/Reports/Emissions-returns/Participant-Emissions-Report.pdf) for the calendar year 2021.

 In that report, as in 2020, New Zealand Steel's emissions are split between three categories; 1) "Importing coal" 989,459 tonnes page 17, 2) "Producing iron or steel" 43,466 tonnes page 21, 3) "Stationary energy purchasing coal" 856,363 tonnes page 33.

 So 43466 + 989459 + 856363 = 1889288 tonnes or 1,889,288 tonnes of emissions from the steel smelter for 2021.
-I have again marked the point with a green dot.
+I have again marked the point with a purple point.

 Here is the same graph but with the [industrial allocation](https://web.archive.org/web/20121211052612/http://www.climatechange.govt.nz/emissions-trading-scheme/participating/industry/allocation/how-it-works/) of free emissions units added.